AyeshaShamail/netflix-gpt/README.md

 -- Redirected our app
--- BugFix: Sign up user display name and profile pic update -- BugFix: if user is not logged in,Redirect /browse to login page and vice versa
+-- BugFix: Sign up user display name and profile pic update -- BugFix: if user is not logged in,Redirect /browse to login page and vice versa -- Unsubscribe to the onAuthStateChanged callback once header unloads -- Add hardcoded values to constants file

 # Features when signed-in